apache/trafficserver/plugins/cache_range_requests/README.md

     response from the upstream host from 206 to 200.
 The default behavior is to perform this operation blindly without checking cacheability.
-Add the `-v` flag to cause the plugin to ensure the object is cacheable; when it is not, the status code is not changed to 200 and the object will not be cached.
+Add the `-v` flag to cause the plugin to ensure the object is cacheable; when it is not, the 206 status code is restored and the object will not be cached.

     Global Plugin (plugin.config):